babsonr1/babsonr1/README.md

 # Hi, I’m Riley Babson, @babsonr1

-### I graduated the University of Arizona, aquiring a MS in Business Analytics.
+### I graduated the University of Arizona, aquiring an M.S. in Business Analytics.
-### I graduated from the University of Denver, double majoring in Biology and Mathematics.
+### I have a B.S. from the University of Denver in both Biology and Mathematics.
-### Also, I have completed a Data Analytics and Science Boot Camp in an effort to give me some more knowledge about databases and front-end graphics.
+### Also, I have completed a Data Analytics and Science Boot Camp to give me some more knowledge about databases and front-end graphics.

 ### Please, have a look around and reach out at [LinkedIn](https://www.linkedin.com/in/riley-babson) or [email me](mailto:rileybabson1@gmail.com).
 <!---